blechschmidt/tlsdump/README.md

 Sometimes you might want to inspect the TLS traffic of closed-source applications without having to tediously reverse engineer them.

+## TLS 1.3
+TLS 1.3 is currently not supported.
+However, adding support for TLS 1.3 should be possible as follows: First, identify the `CLIENT_HANDSHAKE_TRAFFIC_SECRET` by trying to decrypt the `Handshake Protocol: Finished` message through an exhaustive search in memory for the key.
+Having identified this secret, an exhaustive search for the `CLIENT_TRAFFIC_SECRET_0` should be possible.

 ## Limitations
 * A target program can easily evade this approach by obfuscating the keys stored in memory.
 A simple XOR would suffice.
 * The current implementation does not support processes that perform fork operations.